Title: Curator of Customer Experience & Historic Preservation Consultant

 Certifications: In addition to a BFA in Art History from Savannah College of Art and Design, Jennifer also studied interior design at Drake University.
 She is trained in grant writing and digital archiving.
 She has also been featured twice on PBS for her work on SCAD’s rehabilitation of historic Ivy Hall.

 Summary: With her wide range of expertise, Jennifer Johnston can easily be considered a Jill of All Trades.
-As Curator of Customer Experience at Silent Rivers, she is in charge of our Care+Repair department, manages our 2-year warranties and handles customer outreach in addition to managing our sales team.
-As if that wasn’t enough, she is also our expert on historic preservation, which is a core service Silent Rivers provides.Affiliations:
+As Curator of Customer Experience at Silent Rivers, she is in charge of our sales and warranty departments, and handles customer outreach.
+As if that wasn’t enough, she is also consults as our expert on historic preservation, which is a core service Silent Rivers provides.Affiliations:

 - Des Moines Art Center member